YingCGooi/coin_exchange/README.md

 [Chartkick](https://www.chartkick.com/), together with Google Charts are used for drawing beautiful charts.

 [Crytocompare API](https://www.cryptocompare.com/api/) is used as an API source for all of the real-time pricing and historical price data.

+[LaunchSchool](https://launchschool.com) for providing me the education necessary to build a functioning web application.